bluefeet/o-js/README.md

 o-types.js
 ====

-JavaScript utility belt for rich objects and prototypes.
-Ooooh!
+Type system for o.js and beyond!

 Please visit the website for more information: http://o-js.com